CLAS-205/sp25-site/docs/textbook/unit3/project3-universe/index.md

 ## 🔎 Problem 3: Probing for Answers

-Look up and give the destination for each solar system probe series.
-Then tell how its name is related to its destination.
+Look up and give the destination or mission for each solar system probe series.
+Then tell how its name is related to its destination or mission.

 1. Venera
 2. Juno
-3. Helios
+3. Ulysses
-4. Phobos
-5. Luna
+4. Luna

 ## 🔎 Problem 4: The Best and Brightest